YAML Tags, Anchors, and Advanced Features with yaml12

 Document streams and markers

-Most YAML files contain a single document.
+Most YAML files contain a single YAML document.
 YAML also supports document streams: multiple documents separated by --- and optionally closed by ....

 Reading multiple documents